-Derayah considers its exposure to interest rate risk to be significantly low, since its income and operating cash flows are substantially independent of changes in market interest rates, as Derayah has no significant interest-bearing assets.
-Therefore, its exposure to market risk relates with the exposure it has to currencies which is nominal to attract capital requirements.
-To mitigate market risk elements in general Derayah's principal investment policies cover appropriate range of each asset class from minimum to maximum exposure allowed along with loss tolerance level defined.
+Derayah considers its exposure to market rate risk is mitigated through diversification over various asset classes and geographies.
+Therefore, its exposure to market risk relates with the exposure it has to assets which attracts capital requirements as nominal to risk weighted assets.
+To mitigate market risk elements in general Derayah's principal investment policies cover appropriate range of each asset class from minimum to maximum exposure allowed along with pre-defined loss tolerance level.